Rugged Entertainment: Rugged Films & Projects

-The documentary Sacheen (2021) is a short documentary film that offers Sacheen Littlefeather, a 71-year-old White Mountain Apache and Yaqui elder, actress, activist, dancer, educator, and writer, living in Northern California, the opportunity to share her own story, in her own words.
+The documentary Sacheen (2021) is a short documentary film that focused on Sacheen Littlefeather, an activist for Native American civil rights, and her telling of her life's story, including her speech on behalf of Marlon Brando at the 45th Academy Awards and later embrace of traditional Native American medicine.
+While the then-71-year-old presented herself as a "White Mountain Apache and Yaqui elder", she was in fact a pretendian, of Spanish-Mexican descent and with no tribal ties.

 Bob and the Monster (2011–2021) follows outspoken indie-rock hero Bob Forrest, through his life-threatening struggle with addiction, to his transformation into of the most influential and controversial drug counselors in the US today.
 The film crafts contemporary footage and compelling interviews with archival performances to reveal the complex layers of this troubled, but hopeful soul.
 Features Thelonius Monster, Anthony Kiedis, Flea, John Frusciante & Courtney Love.

 Photowalks (2021) Follows Jefferson Graham and his cameras as they explore exotic locales like Portugal (Porto and Lisbon), the big island of Hawaii and all 363 miles of the Oregon Coast, as well as urban Los Angeles, from LAX to DTLA, the islands of Catalina and Balboa and the Central California Coast beach towns of Morro Bay and Cayucos.

 Drew Stone’s Hardcore Chronicles (2021) address the community, culture, straight edge and DIY ethic of the hardcore scene that is still vibrant, relevant and going strong to this day.

 Roadie: My Documentary (2021) spans the 20-year career of roadie turned filmmaker, TJ Hoffmann as he takes you behind the scenes and on the run with rock-n-roll road crews.
 Filmed in a handful of countries over the course of 10 years, Roadie begins as a quest to find out why anyone would want to become one but over time another narrative is discovered as TJ, the man behind the camera is forced to confront his inner demons.